neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Verify requests for updates and downloads of additional spaces and usage of storage space by pressing y, define VNC password for user minkow in the respective dialogues.

+Please note:  For unclear reasons firefox crashes during the system updates.
+Reasons so far unclear

-Upon completion, the system will reboot.
+Upon completion, you be asked for verification of a reboot.

 Make sure there is *no* Minion unit connected to the PC.
 A connected Minion device can impair system startup.

 # After 2nd reboot

-Only commanline login is shown on the screen attached to the control PC.
+Only command line login is shown on the screen attached to the control PC.

 # start and use vnc server
 ## ssh login to the control PC